 Living in the Carson Valley, it is often easy to overlook the natural play ground that exist out my back door while looking high into the Sierra.
 But I would be missing many great trail memories if it was not fo rthe excelent trail options that exist for us her in the Valley.

 Visitors and locals a like are welcomed to the foot hills of the Sierra and Pine nut mountain on some of the finest multi use trail in the Sierra through the Carson Valley Trail Systems.
+The Carson Valley trail system now supports 68 miles of Multi Use trails in the Carson Valley that range from the Tahoe rim trial down to the Valley floor and across the East valley slopes near the pine nuts.

 We at Sierra Rec Magazine call these trails our base camp adventures.
 If you are visiting and like to hike, don’t miss the opportunity to hit the dirt on one of these great trails